Data Streams

 - Priority and status fields

-- Payload content (auto-detected format)
+- Payload content (auto-detected as text, JSON, fMP4, or binary)

 - Delivery mode (subgroup, fetch, or datagram)